AviatrixSystems/Docs/HowTos/controller_migration.rst

 + User must ensure the controller instance type is at least t2.large.
 + User should not make any config change during the migration as these config will be lost once new controller takes over.
 + This activity should be scheduled during a maintenance window and a walk through `pre-op checklist <https://docs.aviatrix.com/Support/support_center_operations.html#pre-op-procedures>`_ is highly recommended.
++ It is required that the the backup is done to a S3 bucket which belongs to the same account that hosts the controller.
 + PLEASE NOTE: User must `disable controller HA <https://docs.aviatrix.com/HowTos/controller_ha.html#steps-to-disable-controller-ha>`_.
 (User can `enable HA again <https://docs.aviatrix.com/HowTos/controller_ha.html>`_ on the new controller once migration is fully completed)
 + PLEASE NOTE: If you have any backend scripts/bots/security-processes monitoring your instances for any particular Tags to let the instance be recognized as approved to keep it running, please do plan to make these changes when the new controller comes up, before it is shutdown by your security process.
 Else the migration process will fail and you would have to delete the new controller and start the migration process again.